Tell us about yourself and get personalised results in two minutes...

-A self-build mortgage is for anyone who wants to build their own home, but doesn’t have all of the funds needed for their project.
-Standard residential mortgages are not suitable if you're looking for a mortgage to build a house, so this specialist product has been designed specifically to suit this need.
-Some mainstream lenders offer them, but most self-build mortgages in the UK are offered by building societies and more specialist lenders.
-Unlike a traditional mortgage, where you get the entire loan at the time of purchase, self-build finance is released in stages throughout the property building process.
+A self-build mortgage is for anyone who wants to build their own home, but doesn’t have the funds needed.
+Standard residential mortgages are not suitable if you want a mortgage to build a house, and this specialist product is designed specifically to suit this need.
+Most self-build mortgages in the UK are offered by building societies and specialist lenders, although a few mainstream lenders, such as Halifax offer them.

 Preliminary costs including laying the foundations and the substructure